Something About Amelia: Plot summary

 Horrified at Amelia's revelation, Mrs. Hall contacts Amelia's mother, takes her home and reveals what Amelia has told her.
-Confronted with this horrifying piece of news, Gail refuses to believe it is true, and orders Mrs. Hall to leave.
+Confronted with this horrifying piece of news, Gail refuses to believe it is true; she calls Amelia a liar and orders Mrs. Hall to leave.
 Mrs. Hall notifies the police, who take Amelia into protective custody and assign her a social worker, Ruth Walters, who takes Amelia to a children's home.
+Ruth insists to Amelia that she has done nothing wrong and that she is the victim.

 Steven comes home, unaware of what has happened, and finds a shell-shocked Gail waiting for him.
 She tells him what Amelia has said and he professes his innocence.
 He goes to the police station and demands to speak to Amelia, but is told he is not allowed any access to his daughter and will be charged for child abuse.
+Gail visits the children's home and demands to take Amelia home, but Ruth says that it is not possible as long as Steven remains at home and that a hearing will commence shortly.

-Steven is ordered to leave the family home during the inquest, and Gail is forced to accept Amelia is telling the truth, struggling with a bitter feeling of jealousy that her husband wanted her daughter more than he wanted her, as their marriage has been stagnant for years.
-Beth is also made to realise that she was her father's next intended victim, and the family is shaken to the core.
+Steven is ordered to leave the family home during the inquest.
+Once Amelia returns home, Gail is forced to accept Amelia is telling the truth, and struggles with a bitter feeling of jealousy that her husband wanted her daughter more than he wanted her, as their marriage has been stagnant for years.
+Beth is also made to realize that she was her father's next intended victim, and the family is shaken to the core.
+Steven sneaks back to the home to try and reason with Gail.
+Gail confronts him that she knows Amelia is not lying and that Steven has to tell the truth or risk imprisonment.
+Gail tells Steven she hates him, and Steven does show remorse for his actions.

+Through therapy, the family attempts to rebuild their shattered lives.
+However, the film ends with many unresolved issues.